aanaseer/cyclegan/README.md

 # CycleGAN

-This is repository contains a re-implementation of the CycleGAN architecture found in [[1]](https://arxiv.org/abs/1703.10593).
+This repository contains a re-implementation of the CycleGAN architecture found in [[1]](https://arxiv.org/abs/1703.10593).

 Experiment tracking was done using Weights and Biases (`wandb`), selected runs are made public [here](https://wandb.ai/aanaseer/cyclegan/).